List of University of Toronto alumni

-This list of University of Toronto alumni includes notable graduates, non-graduate former students, and current students of the University of Toronto from its three campuses and 11 colleges in Ontario, Canada.
+This list of University of Toronto alumni includes notable graduates, non-graduate former students, and current students of the University of Toronto from its three campuses and constituent or federated colleges in the Greater Toronto Area of Ontario, Canada.

 To avoid redundancy, alumni who hold or have held faculty positions in the University of Toronto are placed on this list of alumni, and do not appear on the list of faculty.
 Individuals are ordered by the year of their first degree from the university.

 If the campus or college is known, it is indicated after degree years with shorthands listed below: